 Highlights: Regal, Loving, Independent

 The Afghan Hound is a beautiful white dog with a long and fluffy coat.
 They come with a black coat, but also with a creamish white.
-As you may have guessed, they come from Afghanistan but have been gaining popularity worldwide.
+And as you may have guessed, they come from Afghanistan but have been gaining popularity worldwide.

-In their home country, they were the dogs of aristocrats.
-It’s probably the reason why they’re such proud, dignified and loyal dogs in the home.
+In their motherland, they were the dogs of aristocrats.
+It’s likely the reason why they’re proud, dignified and loyal dogs in the home.
 On the other side, Afghan Hounds have a silly and amusing side to them.
+They love to have fun too!

-They’re quite independent and stubborn dogs, which unfairly led to them to the label of a low intelligent dog.
+They can be independent and stubborn dogs, which unfairly gives them the label of a dumb dog.
 Sure, Afghan Hounds can be pretty difficult to deal with for obedience training.
-But, they just require a little bit of patience.
+However, they just require a little bit of patience and consistency.

 19. Clumber Spaniel